• Skip to primary navigation

 Object capacity = 10

-StringBuilder(CharSequence seq): This constructor is used for creating a StringBuilder of char sequence.
+StringBuilder(CharSequence seq): This constructor creates a StringBuilder of the char sequence.
 The char sequence is the sequence of characters in a string.

 StringBuilder obj=new StringBuilder(CharSequence);